virtualsecureplatform/TFHEpp/docs/bfv-simd.md

 ## Limitations

 - **Multiplication depth**: One level only (the noise budget after one multiplication is nearly exhausted).
 Bootstrapping or modulus switching would be needed for deeper circuits.
-- **Performance**: The FullDD multiplication uses `PolyMulNaive` (O(n^2) per digit pair) — 64 such calls for l̅^2=64 pairs.
-An FFT-based approach would be faster but requires resolving the double-precision normalization for integer polynomial products.
+- **Performance**: The FullDD multiplication uses FFT-backed digit products when the digit-product bound fits safely below the `double` mantissa.
+The 384-bit accumulation and Δ-division are still scalar and remain the next major optimization target.
 - **AVX512**: The current build requires `USE_AVX512=OFF` due to a missing s=1 inverse twiddle table entry in the AVX512 Stockham FFT path.
 The AVX2 path works correctly.